Brussels: International institutions

 Brussels has, since World War II, become the administrative centre of many international organisations.
-The city is the political and administrative centre of the North Atlantic Treaty Organisation (NATO).
+The city is the political and administrative centre of the North Atlantic Treaty Organization (NATO).
 NATO's Brussels headquarters houses 29 embassies and brings together over 4,500 staff from allied nations, their militaries, and civil service personnel.
 Many other international organisations such as the World Customs Organization and Eurocontrol, as well as international corporations, have their main institutions in the city.
 In addition, the main international trade union confederations have their headquarters there: the European Trade Union Confederation (ETUC), the International Confederation of Free Trade Unions (ICFTU) and the World Confederation of Labour (WCL).

 Brussels is third in the number of international conferences it hosts, also becoming one of the largest convention centres in the world.
 The presence of the EU and the other international bodies has, for example, led to there being more ambassadors and journalists in Brussels than in Washington, D.C.
 The city hosts 120 international institutions, 181 embassies (intra muros) and more than 2,500 diplomats, making it the second centre of diplomatic relations in the world (after New York City).
 International schools have also been established to serve this presence.
 The "international community" in Brussels numbers at least 70,000 people.
 In 2009, there were an estimated 286 lobbying consultancies known to work in Brussels.
 Finally, Brussels has more than 1,400 NGOs.